 The daunting task of choosing the core tune repertoire of about 2880 items and then digitally recording them was accomplished in-house over a period of two years.

-The HT-300 came on to the market in the autumn of 2005 and was an instant success, with major coverage in virtually all the main UK national newspapers as well as widespread media coverage around the world.
-The product is sold through a small network of specialised dealers covering all parts of the UK.
+The original HT-300 Hymnal Plus came on to the market in the autumn of 2005 and was an instant success, with major coverage in virtually all the main UK national newspapers as well as widespread media coverage around the world.
+Now replaced by the HT-400, the product is sold through a small network of specialised dealers covering all parts of the UK.
 Hymn Technology services the South of England directly in order to stay in touch with actual church requirements on a daily basis.
-The company maintains premises in Surrey where admin, software development and technical services are based and in West Sussex from where sales, final assembly and distribution are handled.

-Unusually, the HT-300 is manufactured entirely in the UK, with circuit boards sourced from Hampshire and casework from Norfolk (although some components are sourced from abroad).
+The HT-400 is manufactured entirely in the UK, although some components are sourced from abroad.
 This localisation means that any technical issues, be they hardware or software, can be readily investigated by the relevant in-house experts.

 Hymn Technology has a policy of continuous development.
 An integral part of this is the constant review of new hymn books for inclusion in the ever-growing list of additional repertoire, available both at the time of purchase and retrospectively.